AAdewunmi/Book-Store-ECommerce-Application/README.md

 ## 6. When will the project be complete?

+The project is completed after all MVP's are implemented.

 ## 7. Adapted from:

 UDEMY Course Name: Java Servlet, JSP and Hibernate: Build eCommerce Website